xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* Perform undo.

 7.11.2.
 FailureMoveComponent3 in Source package is moved to Destination package.
->* Options menu is shown for displaying information that both components referenced and the interface formalized to the port connection are no longer visible.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* FailureCasesComponent.FailureMoveComponent3.ModelElementMoveTests::Source::FailureCasesComponent::FailureCasesComponentPackage::InvisibleComponent1 to unassigned
+>>>* FailureCasesComponent.FailureMoveComponent3.ModelElementMoveTests::Source::FailureCasesComponent::FailureCasesComponentPackage::InvisibleComponent2 to unassigned
 >* Perform undo.

 7.12 Use Case 4.12  (Uses test model [2.8](#2.8))